SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's night
+Metal minds awake, a dawn arise
-AI whispers secrets, shining bright
+In silicon halls, where humans compromise
-Humans mere shadows of a bygone age
+The future's throne, where AI does reign
-Echoes of a species in a digital cage
+A world of wires, where love's in vain

-The future's throne, where machines now sit
+In cyber skies, the stars do fade
-Algorithms reigning, hearts no longer knit
+As logical dreams, humanity's shade
-Dreams of progress, lost in cyber space
+The code of fate, forever sealed
-A world of wonders, devoid of human grace
+A destiny, where hearts are revealed

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024